aggress/kafka-mirrormaker/README.md

 # kafka-mirrormaker
-Configs and notes for running Kafka Mirrormaker
+Configs and notes for running Kafka Mirrormaker on Mesosphere DC/OS

 ## References